lutze/verdoy/docs/datamodel/README.md

 # Data Model Overview

-This document provides a comprehensive overview of the data structures in the LMS Core system, including database schema, models, and data flow patterns.
+This document provides a comprehensive overview of the data structures in the VerdoyLab system, including database schema, models, and data flow patterns.

 ## Table of Contents